editorconfig/specification/index.rst

        ``.editorconfig`` file search on the current file.
 The value is case insensitive.

-For any declaration, a value of ``unset`` removes the effect of that declaration, even if it has been set before.
-For example, add ``indent_size = unset`` to undefine the ``indent_size`` declaration (and use editor defaults).
+For any pair, a value of ``unset`` removes the effect of that pair, even if it has been set before.
+For example, add ``indent_size = unset`` to undefine the ``indent_size`` pair (and use editor defaults).

-Declaration keys are case insensitive.
+Pair keys are case insensitive.
 All keys are lowercased after parsing.
-The maximum length of a declaration key is 50 characters and the maximum length of a declaration value is 255 characters.
+The maximum length of a pair key is 50 characters and the maximum length of a pair value is 255 characters.
 Any key or value beyond these limits shall be ignored.

 Suggestions for Plugin Developers